skafdasschaf/lilypond-tools/documents/editorial_guidelines.md

 ### Bass figures

 Figures are set below the continuo line.
 Accidentals are placed before the figures to which they apply.
 Editorial figures are parenthesized.
+A resolution of the six-four chord like `6 4 → 3` is explicitly completed to `6 4 → [5] 3` or `6 4 → [7] 3` to avoid ambiguity with `6 4 → [6] 3`.

 ### Embellishments